dangnelson/WATERBEAR-Shed/01 Foundation/Foundation.md

 ### Pour Piers
 Cut the *Concrete Tube Forms* to size using a *Hand Saw*.

-Attach *3.5 Exterior Nails* to the sides of the *Cardboard Concrete Form Tubes* to the center of *2 2x4s*.
+Attach *3.5 Exterior Nails* to the sides of the *Cardboard Concrete Form Tubes* to the center of a *2x4* cut to 2 feet.
 The tube should hang about 12 inches up from the bottom of the footing.

 Make sure to wear a *N95 Dust Mask* to avoid breathing in  concrete dust, and *Cleaning Gloves* to protect your skin for this next step.